shwarmy/memdocs/memdocs/configmgr/core/plan-design/configs/site-and-site-system-prerequisites.md

 - When you use a software update point on a server other than the site server, install the WSUS Administration Console on the site server.

+- If you are installing as an independent primary site server you will also need the following:
+-   IIS configuration
+Common HTTP Features:

+Default Document

+Static Content

+Application Development:

+ASP.NET 3.5 (and automatically selected options)

+ASP.NET 4.5 (and automatically selected options)

+.NET Extensibility 3.5

+.NET Extensibility 4.5

+Security:

+Windows Authentication
+IIS 6 Management Compatibility:

+IIS 6 Metabase Compatibility

 ### .NET Framework for the site server

 - Enable the Windows feature for .NET Framework 3.5.